 Chartered Accountants Around the World

 These countries highly value The Chartered Accountant certification:

 On the other hand, Certified Public Accountants are more in demand in the United States.

 For this reason, if you are currently working in the US as a professional accountant, seeking a Chartered Accountancy certification is one way to position yourself for overseas employment in the accounting field.

 There are well over two-dozen universities around the world that offer courses directly related to building the knowledge necessary to become a Chartered Accountant.

 Schools in these expanding countries offer training:

 According to the official website, the CA certification is one of the most advanced professional development programs available to accountants.

-So as you’ve probably inferred, this certification is open to all college graduates, no matter the degree.
+So as you’ve probably inferred, this certification is open to all college graduates, no matter the degree!

 Many who go on to eventually become CA’s recall the most difficult part of achieving the distinction was obtaining employment at a firm approved by one of the three governing bodies for Chartered Accountants.
-This is because competition at these places of employment is high.
+This is because competition in these places of employment is high.